filamentphp/filament/packages/support/docs/03-icons.md

 - `panels::sidebar.collapse-button` - Desktop sidebar collapse button when it is partially collapsible
 - `panels::sidebar.collapse-button.full` - Desktop sidebar collapse button when it is fully collapsible
 - `panels::sidebar.group.collapse-button` - Collapse button for a sidebar group
-- `panels::topbar.global-search.input` - Global search input
+- `panels::topbar.global-search.field` - Global search field
 - `panels::topbar.open-mobile-sidebar-button` - Button to open the mobile sidebar
 - `panels::topbar.open-database-notifications-button` - Button to open the database notifications modal
 - `panels::topbar.user-menu.theme-switcher.light-button` - Button in the user menu to switch to the light theme